YeoLab/flipper/README.md

 Please note that Flipper and Skipper operate under similar frameworks.
 As such, many of Flipper's installation instructions are identical/redundant with the installation instructions for Skipper.
 That being said, all Flipper installation instructions are still included for completeness.

+IMPORTANT: Please ensure that you are using Skipper v2.0 or later.
+Important changes were introduced in the v2.0 update, and using older versions of Skipper may lead to errors (see [troubleshooting](#Troubleshooting)) or problematic/misleading results.

 ## Installing Flipper:

 1. **Clone the repository**